nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - Talk to the Twi'lek Larrim
   - Pleased to meet you, Larrim.
 My name is Name.
   - What's so great about these energy shields?
+  - Where did this technology...
+  - ...
+Else?
   - Why do you have a kiosk set up here?
   - You mentioned something about illegal aliens living here.
   - Aren't you worried about getting caught?